^

 • wide age range of disease manifestation (3-65 years);

-• progressing course of the disease;
+• progressive course of the disease;

-• lactate acidosis;
+• lactic acidosis;

-• characteristic EEG changes ("polyspike-wave" complexes);
+• characteristic EEG changes (polyspike-wave complexes);

 Treatment of MERRF syndrome